Phala Network Docs

 • Element handle

 You can also add extra custom fields to which you can attest.
-Personalized fields are elaborated in the judgements section.
+Personalized fields are elaborated in the section.

 Users must reserve funds in a bond to store their information on chain:identity_reserve_funds, and identity_field_funds per each field beyond the legal name.
 These funds are locked, can not be spent - they will be returned when the identity is cleared.